dotnet/samples/orleans/BankAccount/README.md

----
-languages:
-- csharp
-products:
-- dotnet
-- dotnet-orleans
-page_type: sample
-name: "Orleans BankAccount ACID transactions"
-urlFragment: "orleans-bank-account-acid-transactions"
-description: "An example of a BankAccount using ACID transactions."
----

-# Orleans Bank Account with ACID transactions
+# BankAccount - ACID transactions between grains

 This sample demonstrates how to implement ACID transactions using Orleans using a bank account scenario.
 There are two kinds of grains:

 ![BankClient application running in a terminal](./assets/BankClient.png)

-* `AccountGrain`, which implements `IAccountGrain`, simulates a bank account with a balance.
+* `AccountGrain`, which implements `IAccountGrain`, simulates a bank account with an balance.
-* `AtmGrain`, which implements `IAtmGrain`, simulates an Automatic Teller Machine that allows transfers between two bank accounts.
+* `AtmGrain`, which implements `IAtmGrain`, simulates an Automatic Teller Machine which allows transfers between two bank accounts.

 `AtmGrain` has this interface: